CatHeitman/catheitman.github.io/about.markdown

 # Media Relations

-In her media relations work throughout her career, Catherine has engaged with journalists at local, state, national and international news media organizations.
+Catherine has engaged with journalists at local, state, national and international news media organizations.
 The long list of outlets includes The Associated Press, The Times-Picayune, The Advocate (Baton Rouge, LA), The Wall Street Journal, The New York Times, Reuters, CBS News, CNN and many others.

 # Disaster and Crisis Communication